Bunker/pitslamp.com/content/blog/2012-02-23-pitslamp-shorts-tamara-and-imke.md

 Yesterday, my sister gave birth to a new member of the family, Jarne.

-A couple of weeks ago, I did a pregnancy shoot of my sister, of course I couldn&#8217;t leave without a picture with her and my godchild, Imke.
+A couple of weeks ago, I did a pregnancy shoot of my sister, of course I couldn't leave without a picture with her and my godchild, Imke.

  [1]: http://500px.com/photo/5037474